PiXLtez/PiXL-Public/README.md

 [![Watch the trailer](https://img.youtube.com/vi/QVPEZzORz4w/maxresdefault.jpg)](https://youtu.be/QVPEZzORz4w)

 # PiXL-Public
-PiXL is an evoloving RPG on the Tezos blockchain by Lex & Darren (skode)
+PiXL is an evoloving RPG on the Tezos blockchain by Lex & Darren "Skode"

 This is the Public PiXL Repo of our progress.